PrakasRavichandran/dairy-blog/_posts/2023-09-14-painful-days.markdown

 ---
 layout: post
-title: Painful Days My Journey Through Pain and Redemption
+title: My Journey Through Pain and Redemption
-description: It's been a rollercoaster of emotions, a tumultuous journey through the depths of despair and the heights of strength.
+description: Its been a rollercoaster of emotions, a tumultuous journey through the depths of despair and the heights of strength.
 date: 2023-09-14 11:50:00 +0300
 author: prakash
 image: '/images/broken.jpg'